Clarifai/old-docs/api-guide/concept/knowledge_graph.md

-The Clarifai Knowledge Graph enables you to establish a hierarchical relationship between your concepts and to map your custom concepts to a common set of concepts understood by all Clarifai Models.
+The Clarifai Knowledge Graph lets you map your custom concepts to a common set of concepts understood by all applications on the Clarifai platform.
 The knowledge graph makes it possible to link data across multiple custom and pre-built models in a meaningful way.

-The knowledge graph uses three different *predicates* to organize your concepts: hypernyms, hyponyms, and synonyms.
+The Knowledge Graph uses Clarifai's concept mapping model to establish a hierarchical relationship between your concepts. and to uses three different *predicates* to organize your concepts: hypernyms, hyponyms, and synonyms.

 **Hyponym** represents an 'is a kind of' relation.
 The following relationship: 'honey' (subject), 'hyponym' (predicate), 'food' (object) is more easily be read as 'honey' 'is a kind of' 'food'.

 **Hypernym** is the opposite of 'hyponym'.
 When you add one of the relationships the opposite will automatically appear for you in queries.
 The 'hypernym' can be read as 'is a parent of' so: 'food' (subject), 'hypernym' (predicate), 'honey' (object)can more easily be read as:'food' is a parent of 'honey'.

 **Synonym** The 'synonym' relation defines two concepts that essential mean the same thing.
 This is more like a "is" relationship.
 So for example a 'synonym' relationship could be: "puppy" is "pup" The reverse is also true once the former is added so: "pup" is "puppy" will appear in queries as well.

 ## Create